"Craft the World" Beginner's Guide: How to Build a Shelter, Use Magic Spells, and Other Helpful Tips!

 Runes are special blocks that you can use to unlock doors hidden underground.
 Once you start mining deep down, you'll see closed doors with faded runes around them.
-Direct your dwarves to destroy the mines around the door and then replace them with the proper ones.
+Direct your dwarves to destroy the runes around the door and then replace them with the proper ones.
 Once you've placed the correct runes, the door will open and you'll find rare items and special trinkets you can equip your dwarves with.

 Watch Out For Enemy Attack Waves!